stenzek/duckstation/README.md

 As per the terms of CC-BY-NC-ND, redistribution of **unmodified releases and code** is permitted.
 However, we would prefer if you linked to https://www.duckstation.org/ instead.
 Please note that pre-configured settings and packages are considered modifications.

-For x86 machines (most systems), you will need a CPU that supports the SSE4.1 instruction set.
-This includes all CPUs manufactured after 2007.
-If you want to use DuckStation with a CPU that is older, [v0.1-6995](https://github.com/stenzek/duckstation/releases/tag/v0.1-6995) is the last version that does not require SSE4.1.
+For x86 machines (most systems), you will need a CPU that supports the SSE4.1 instruction set for the "normal" build.
+This includes all Intel CPUs manufactured after 2007, and AMD CPUs manufactured after 2011.
+If you have a CPU that is older, you will need to download the "SSE2" build from the releases page, which has lower performance but still supports these CPUs.

 ### Windows